g12n/SadRobot/index.md

 # Sad Robot

 I don't consider myself a novelist.
-Not even a writer.
-But I like stories and visions of the future.
-Though I am quite picky and can't really find many stories that I consider to be positive Sci-Fi.
-Optimistic views on the fututre and technology.
-And maybe there isn't a market for those kind of stories.
-The 20th century conditioned us for a skeptic view on technology and a bleak view of the future.
+Not even really as a writer.
+But I do like stories and visions of the future.
+However, I'm pretty picky and can't really find many stories that I would consider positive sci-fi.

+Optimistic views of the future and technology.
+And maybe there isn't even a market for these types of stories.
+The 20th century has conditioned us to a skeptical attitude towards technology and a gloomy view of the future.
-Just to keep sane in this eternal dismal view of the work I sometimes think of nice future perspectives.
-Now I start dropping them into this repository.
-No Idea if this ever will become a coherent story or will for ever be a collection of random snippets.
+Just to stay sane in this eternal gloomy view of work, I sometimes think about beautiful futures.

+Hence this little page where I throw the little snippets of ideas.
+The time to make a book or a coherent story out of it will probably never be found.

-I call this repository “sad robot” because of pub-philosophical questions that once popped into my head.
-What would cause my my Robot Vacuum Cleaner to be sad?
-I fondly call him Robbie.
-And yes he is male.
-What would I do to cheer him up.
-Spill an extra portion of crubs on the floor?
+I call this repository "sad robot" because a pubescent philosophical question once occurred to me.
+What would make my vacuum cleaner robot sad?
+I affectionately call him Robbie.
+And yes, he is male.
+What would I do to cheer him up?
+Spill an extra helping of mop on the floor?

-So dear visitor who just happened to stumble over these files be warned.
-Don't expect exiting penmenship.
-Read along if you like.
+So dear visitor who happened to stumble across these files, be warned.
+Don't expect an exciting pen pal relationship.
+Read on, if you like.

 ## Drafts